cozy/cozy.github.io/src/dev/konnector.md

 This is the *dev* mode

-## Integration in cozy-collect for all the users
+## Integration in the store for all the users

 To run a connector, we do not want the cozy to install all dependencies of the connector each time it installs it.